 One of the major differences between a mechanical and computerized sewing machine is the accessories.
 Mechanical machines use manual processes to achieve various tasks.
-They, therefore, require an army of parts to change the settings, such as the type of stitches or the type of fabric.
+They, therefore, require an army of parts to different settings like the type of stitches.
 You’d be lucky if you can make 20 different types of stitches with this kind of machine.
 You can select various stitch types with the touch of a button on computerized sewing machines.
 You won’t need to switch parts to achieve these settings as you’ll do on a mechanical machine.
-Some have USB ports or internet connectivity which allows you to download thousands of additional stitches or make your own.
+Some have USB ports or internet connectivity, which allows you to download thousands of additional stitches or make your own.

 Setting Up of Computerized and Mechanical Sewing Machines